werf/werf/docs/pages/configuration/stapel_image/assembly_instructions.md

 - src/**/*.js
 ```

-Werf determines whether the files changes in the git repository with use of checksums.
+werf determines whether the files changes in the git repository with use of checksums.
 For _user stage_ and for each mask, the following algorithm is applied:

 - werf creates a list of all files from `add` path and apply `excludePaths` and `includePaths` filters:
 - each file path from the list compared to the mask with the use of glob patterns;